 3. Get Out In Nature – Hikes, Rivers, And Waterfalls

-I spent 3 months in Portland spending time with friends and while I didn’t do enough, hiking and seeing waterfalls was one of my favorite things about being in the area.
+While I was in Portland for three months, I did a fair bit of hiking and going to see waterfalls.
+It was one of my favourite things about being in the area.
 There are so many places close to the city and if you have access to a car, don’t hesitate, just go.

 The popular Multnomah Falls is a must!